unascribed-archive/Visage/README.md

 Edit the `conf/slave.conf` file.
 It is self-documenting.

 #### Running
 Run `java -jar Visage.jar`.
 Slave mode is the default.
-It will pick up the `slave.conf` in the current directory and use it.
+It will pick up the `slave.conf` in the `conf` directory and use it.
+If you need to use a different config file, use the `--config` option.